neondatabase/neon/docs/rfcs/021-raii-runtime.md

 - `TenantState` doesn't clearly show what happens with the tenant.
 Repository and code comments need to describe how state transitions occur and what they mean.
 It is critical since the code is going to have more states.
 The same applies to `TimelineState`.
 - Current tenant and timeline access, shutdown design fails to shut down tenants properly, timelines, background tasks, and control their lifetimes, resulting in races.
 - `tasks_mgr` runtime is redundant, and its design allows us to have even more races without noticing.
+More specifically, it's just a wrapper around the closures with the possibility to select and wait for a specific task set based on `TenantId`, `TimelineId`, and `TaskKind`.
+We don't need it since this RFC addresses where to store `JoinHandle`s in the tenant and timeline to synchronise properly.
+Fixing this in the current task runtime could take a lot of painstaking work because the idea could be better.

 This RFC describes how to rewrite a runtime in a more RAII fashion, fixing part of its problems.